 'This wonderful, scrupulous book at last explains the writer who produced New Zealands first great poems - as well as the damaged, courageous man who lost his gift'.
 Bill Manhire.

 Four Short Stories 1931-35, with an afterword by Rachel Barrowman (2003) contains the only four short stories published by R.A.K.
-Mason (1905-1971), one of New Zealands most important poets.
+Mason.
 The book was published by The Holloway Press, established to publish a range of texts appropriate to the technology of hand-printing, which have unusual literary, artistic, scholarly and/or historical interest.

 FROM THE OXFORD COMPANION TO NEW ZEALAND LITERATURE